trading-post-market/trading-post-market.github.io/contact.md

 ---
-layout: default
+layout: page
-title: About
+title: Contact Us
 ---

-# Contact Us
+Questions or comments about the market?
+Email us [here](mailto:tradingpostmrkt@gmail.com)!

-Email, link to vendor form
+Interested in being a vendor?
+Please fill out [this form](/vendor-signup).